-In 2011, scientists discovered that meditation is powerful tool for alleviating pain.
-Not only does meditation regulate the pain centers in your brain — it helps you tolerate pain and lessen intensity.
+In 2011, scientists discovered that meditation is a powerful tool for alleviating pain.
+Not only does meditation regulate the pain centers in your brain — it helps you tolerate pain and lessen the intensity.

 In one study, participants who participated in a mindfulness meditation program were 36% more likely to quit smoking after four weeks, as compared to 15% of those who didn’t participate.
 Even more astonishing, 36% of the participants were still sober from cigarettes after 17 weeks, compared to 5% of those who didn’t practice meditation.

 #3: Meditation can cut your risk for heart disease in half

 Heart disease is the number one killer in the world.
 While there’s been a lot of progress in medicine towards ending heart disease, there’s still a long way to go.